 X-Factor: Great comics and manga selection.
 As well as a great range of – as to be expected with second-hand bookshops – more obscure titles.

 Sofia, ul.
 Graf Ignatiev 50, 1142 Sofia, Bulgaria

-Another Sofia bookstore with a great range of English titles, Book Trading’s focus appears to be mainly new releases across a wide range of genres.
-If you’re a scifi or fantasy fan looking for an English-language book to sink your literary teeth into, you can’t go past Book Trading, as their range of those genres is impressive to say the least.
+Another Sofia bookstore with a great range of English titles.
+Book Trading’s focus appears to be mainly new releases across a wide range of genres.
+If you’re a scifi or fantasy fan looking for an English-language book, you can’t go past Book Trading.
+Their range of those genres is impressive to say the least.

 X-Factor: Almost an entire floor dedicated to bookish merchandise – mugs, tote bags, bookmarks, book covers and more make an appearance!

 bul.
 “Vitosha”, 1000 Sofia, Bulgaria

 A somewhat oddly-named bookshop, considering it’s not located anywhere near Greenwich, it is nonetheless a worthwhile stop for its café.
 Books and snacks, who can resist?
 Located on Sofia’s main shopping street, Greenwich is a great place to stop for a coffee and a book.
 Oh, and the English range is adequately large, too!

 X-Factor: Best range of English YA in Sofia.

 bul.
 “Vasil Levski” 88, 1504 Sofia, Bulgaria

 A large, classically-designed building, the National Library is a space for both temporary and permanent exhibitions, along with regular research.
 When we visited, there was a temporary exhibition displayed a cultural exchange involving Chinese – Bulgarian relations.
 There was also a permanent exhibition which contained old manuscripts and books, open to the public.
 Unfortunately there was no access to the rest of the library for visitors.
 But as lovers of all things bookish we recommend visiting just to peruse the building and the books.